theheking/babs-rna-seq-2024/practical_overview/Week2A_Exploring_Dataset.md

 1. We know the location of every single gene in the genome (even genes that are identical duplicates of each other).
 2. At any given time, we can get an exact readout of how many mRNAs a gene has produced (transcription) and for protein coding mRNA transcripts we know how much protein was yielded.
-3. Given 1 and 2, we can clearly tell if gene transcription is different between two different samples (e.g. normal tissue and cancerous).
+3. Given 1 and 2, we can tell if gene transcription is different between two different samples (e.g. normal tissue and cancerous).

 Unfortunately, here are just some of the ways a real world experiment fails to meet our ideal expectations: